Back to Blog

 Personalized Pricing and Offers

-Push Notification Strategy: The Fine Line Between Engagement and Annoyance
+Push Notification Strategy: Engagement vs. Annoyance

 Transactional Notifications

-These are the non-negotiable notifications that customers expect: order confirmation, shipping updates, delivery status, and payment receipts.
 Make them rich and useful.
-Include the product image, estimated delivery time, and a deep link to the order tracking screen.
-These notifications build trust and keep customers engaged with the brand throughout the delivery process.
+Include the product image, estimated delivery time, and a deep link to order tracking.
+These notifications build trust and keep customers engaged through the delivery process.

 Behavioral Trigger Notifications